aacanakin/glim/roadmap.md

     + component tests
     + command layer tests
     + ORM and DB API stress tests
-- app structure
-    + parametrized paths (i.e parametric static folder)
-- config
-    + facades should be removed from config
-    + providers should be added to config after ServiceProvider implementation
-- facades
-    + should be more extensible
-    + should have an option to be registered by ServiceProvider
-    + accessor property for facades to hold instances with different names
 - exception handling
     + more verbose errors
     + option not to print